johnnaumann/johnnaumann/README.md

 ### ✍️ Writing & Research

 On [Substack](https://johnnaumann.substack.com/), I write about the intersection of **technology, art, and code** — currently exploring **agentic AI workflows for generative art**.
-My goal is to document and share how modern software engineering practices (versioning, modular pipelines, automation) can empower creative production.
+My goal is to document and share how modern software engineering practices can empower creative production.

 ### 🎨 Generative Art